ClassicPress/ClassicPress-Migration-Plugin/readme.txt

 The initial public release of this plugin.
 Upgrades to an early ClassicPress alpha release.

+= 0.2.0 =

+Supports upgrading multisite WordPress installations to ClassicPress.
+Upgrades to ClassicPress `1.0.0-beta1` with working auto-updates.

 == Upgrade Notice ==

 = 0.1.0 =

 The initial public release of this plugin.
 Upgrades to an early ClassicPress alpha release.

+= 0.2.0 =

+Upgrades to ClassicPress `1.0.0-beta1` with working auto-updates.
+Also supports upgrading multisite WordPress installations to ClassicPress.